ThePhD/future_cxx/technical specification/C - defer/defer.typ

 The execution is done just before leaving the enclosing block _E_.
 In particular ```c return``` expressions (and conversion to return values)#index("conversions") are calculated before executing _S_.

-Multiple defer statement#index[defer statement]s execute in the reverse order they appeared in _E_.
-Within a single defer statement#index[defer statement] _D_, if _D_ contains one or more defer statement#index[defer statement]s of its own, then these defer statement#index[defer statement]s are also executed in reverse order at the end of _S_, recursively, according to the rules of this clause.
+Multiple defer statements#index[defer statement] execute their *S* in the reverse order they appeared in _E_.
+Within a single defer statement#index[defer statement] _D_, if _D_ contains one or more defer statements#index[defer statement] of its own, then these defer statements' deferred blocks are also executed in reverse order at the end of _S_, recursively, according to the rules of this subclause.

 If a non-local jump #index("non-local jump") is used within _E_ but before the execution of _D_:

-- if execution leaves _E_, _S_ will not be executed;
+- if execution leaves _E_, _S_ is not executed;
 - otherwise, if control returns to a point in _E_ and causes _D_ to be reached more than once, the effect is the same as reaching _D_ only once.

-#note() The "execution" of a defer statement#index[defer statement] only lets the program know that _S_ will be run on any exit from that scope.
-There is no observable side effect to repeat from reaching _D_, as the manifestation of any of the effects of _S_ will happen if and only if _E_ is exited or terminated after reaching *D*, as previously specified.
+#note() The "execution" of a defer statement#index[defer statement] only enures that _S_ is run on any exit from that scope.
+There is no observable side effect to repeat from reaching _D_, as the manifestation of any of the effects of _S_ will happen if and only if _E_ is exited or terminated after reaching _D_, as previously specified.

 If a non-local jump #index("non-local jump") is executed from _S_ and control leaves _S_, the behavior is undefined#index("undefined behavior").